Formal Hypothesis Tests for Additive Structure in Random Forests: Simulations

-We also selected a number of more complex regression functions to further investigate the $\alpha$-level and power.
-Many of these underlying regression functions were studied in previous publications relating to tests for additivity, such as \cite{De2004} and \cite{Barry1993}.
-Each estimate is the result of 1000 simulations with a sample size of 500, subsample size of 50, and internal covariance estimation parameters $\nxone=50$ and $\nmc=250$ with a $4 \times 4$ test grid (with levels 0.2, 0.4, 0.6, and 0.8) in the 2-dimensional tests for total additivity and a $3 \times 3 \times 3$ grid (with levels 0.3, 0.5, and 0.7) in the 3-dimensional tests for total and partial additivity.
-In each case the features were selected uniformly at random from $[0,1]$ and the responses were generated according to $Y = F(\bm{X}) + \epsilon$ where $\epsilon \sim \mathcal{N}(0,0.05^2)$.
-The results are shown in Table \ref{table:2}.
+We also selected a number of more complex regression functions that have been used in previous publications related to testing additivity, such as \cite{De2004} and \cite{Barry1993}, to further investigate $\alpha$-level and power.
+Each estimate is the result of 1000 simulations with a sample size of 500, subsample size of 50, and a $4 \times 4$ test grid (with levels 0.2, 0.4, 0.6, and 0.8) in the 2-dimensional tests for total additivity and a $3 \times 3 \times 3$ grid (with levels 0.3, 0.5, and 0.7) in the 3-dimensional tests for total and partial additivity.
+In each case the features were selected uniformly at random from $[0,1]$, the responses generated according to $Y = F(\bm{X}) + \epsilon$ with $\epsilon \sim \mathcal{N}(0,\sigma^2)$ with $\sigma$ chosen to take values $0.05$, $0.25$ or $0.5$, and the covariance estimated via the internal estimation procedure.
+The results are shown in Table \ref{table:2} where the first line for each model gives the rejection probability for the tests defined here.
 Note that even though the response in the first two models does not depend on $X_2$, this additional feature was still included in the training sets and the same test for total additivity was performed.
 In each case, we see that our false rejection rate is very conservative and we also maintain high power.
+Note that in each of these simulations, the variance estimation parameters were selected as $n_{\tilde{\bm{x}}}=50$ and $n_{MC}=250$.
+These parameters assignments are smaller than those chosen in \cite{MHJMLR} and the authors note that these smaller ensemble sizes often lead to an overestimate of the variance thus resulting in the conservative test results (low $\alpha$-levels) seen in Table 2.

-Finally, we repeated these simulations on the same regression functions, this time employing our testing procedures based on random projections.
-In the 2-dimensional tests for total additivity, we use a $10 \times 10$ test grid so that $N=100$ and in the 3-dimensional tests for total additivity and the tests for partial additivity, we use a $5 \times 5 \times 5$ test grid for a total of 125 test points.
-The results are shown in Table \ref{table:3}.
-Note that in these tests, we maintain a reasonable type 1 error rate but have significantly more power due to the finer resolution of the test grid.
+Next, we repeated these simulations on the same functions, this time employing our tests that utilize random projections.
+In the 2-dimensional tests for total additivity, we use a $10 \times 10$ grid so that $N=100$ and in the 3-dimensional tests for total additivity and the tests for partial additivity, we use a $5 \times 5 \times 5$ grid so that $N=125$.
+The results are shown in Table \ref{table:2} in the second row for each model.
+Note that in these tests, we maintain a reasonable type 1 error rate but achieve significantly more power due to the finer resolution of the test grid.
+These results are also presented graphically in Figure \ref{fig:modelPower} where we can see that the tests utilizing random projections tend to have higher power.
+The only exception to this is model (l) with $y = 0.5(1 + \sin(2 \pi (x_1 + x_2 + x_3))) + \epsilon$ where the complexity of the response surface and the choice of evaluation points likely affected the outcome.